dhis2/developer-portal/blog/2022-02-02-deep-dive-pwa-1.md/index.md

 7. Inside the shell at this stage, the files are set up so that the root component exported from the "entry point" in the app under development (`<App />` from `src/App.js` by default, now copied into `.d2/shell/src/D2App/App.js`) is _imported_ by a file in the shell [that wraps it with the App Adapter](https://github.com/dhis2/app-platform/blob/master/shell/src/App.js), and then the [wrapped app gets rendered](https://github.com/dhis2/app-platform/blob/master/shell/src/index.js) into an anchor node in the DOM.
 8. The shell-encapsulated app that's now set up in the `.d2/shell/` directory is now basically a "Create React App" app, and `react-scripts` can be used to compile a minified production build.
 The `react-scripts build` script is run, and build is output to the `build/app/` directory in the app root.
 9. A zipped bundle of the app is also created and output to `build/bundle/`, which can be uploaded to a DHIS2 instance.

+This example will be useful to refer back to when reading about the build process later in this article.

+Some details of this process may change as we improve our build tooling, but this is the current design as of writing.

 ## Into Progressive Web Apps (PWA)